deenhe91/deenhe91.github.ia/_posts/2016-05-13-classifiers.md

 ### Procrastination will kill you.

 I did not know what to do.
 And I did not stick to any idea that I had.
 Initially we started in groups with vague aims of classifying a genre into a subgenre.
 We went to the spotify music hackathon, bright-eyed and bushy-tailed and ready for adventure.
 Though the hackathon itself was fab and the speakers were inspiring - we didn't figure out our subgenre problem.
 The million song dataset wouldn't fit on my AWS, _and_ the spotify API didn't return the things that we were interested in.
-The fields were empty.
-Additionally, the awesome python libraries that we could use to analyse audio files was not cooperating with my python3.
-All of these barriers would have been circumventable if only I believed in the cause.
-I said yes to this because I was excited to work with music but I classifying genres into subgenres was not something I felt I could put my heart into.
+The fields of interest were empty.
+Additionally, the awesome python libraries that we could use to analyse audio files was not cooperating with my `python3`.
+All of these barriers would have been circumventable if only I had believed in the cause.
+I said yes to this because I was excited to work with music but classifying genres into subgenres was not something I felt I could put my heart into.
 And so all of these hiccups felt all the more monumental.
-With retrospect I could have done some pretty neat classification problems surrounding music.

-and I will probably explore these now I have some 'free' time (ahum. job-hunting.) but at the time these did not come to me.
+With retrospect I could have done some pretty neat classification problems surrounding music. and I will probably explore these now I have some 'free' time (ahum. job-hunting.) but at the time these did not come to me.

 I looked up datasets and debated playing with calcium signalling data ([is a neuron of interest or not?](http://neurofinder.codeneuro.org/)), or are mushrooms edible or not, or even does this person have Parkinson's or not?
 Some SUPER interesting things kicking about there but procrastination killed them all.
 And 36 hours before presentation time, I decided to classify leaf images to corresponding tree species.
-This was fine, but given the time strain I had very little opportunity to do deeper interesting analysis or to seriously consider the problem or uses of this classifier.
+This was fine, but given the time strain I had very little opportunity to dig deeper and do some interesting analysis or to seriously consider the problem or uses of this classifier.

 Moral of the story: Find a project and _stick to it_.
 You can make something interesting out of everything.